A1 = 4 levels with Inspire 1 = 96 hours

 Communication

-Give precise information and locate an action in space;
+Give precise information and locate actions in space;

 Organize and present a guided visit;